event EditClose ()

 Use the EditClose event to notify your application that the editor is closed.
 The EditClose event is fired when the focused cell ends editing.
 Use the FocusItem property to determine the handle of the item where the edit operation ends.
 Use the FocusColumnIndex property to determine the index of the column where the edit operation ends.
 The Editing specifies the window's handle of the built-in editor while the control is running in edit mode.
 The EditingText property returns the caption being shown on the editor while the control runs in edit mode.
 Use the EditClose method to closes the current editor, by code.
 For instance, the EditClose event is not fired when user hides the drop down portion of the editor.
 Use the Edit event to prevent editing a cell.

-2. EditOpen event.
-The edit operation started, the cell's editor is shown.
-The Editing property gives the window's handle of the built-in editor being started.
+2. EditOpen event, Triggered once the editing process starts and the editor is displayed.
+The Editing property returns the handle of the internal editor window being used.

 Syntax for EditClose event, /NET version, on: